helen-kladova/werf/docs/pages/configuration/stapel_image/docker_directive.md

     <span class="na">HEALTHCHECK</span><span class="pi">:</span> <span class="s">&lt;healthcheck&gt;</span></code></pre></div></div>
 ---

-Docker can build images by [Dockerfile](https://docs.docker.com/engine/reference/builder/) instructions.
-These instructions can be divided into two groups: build-time instructions and other instructions that effect on an image manifest.
+[Dockerfile instructions](https://docs.docker.com/engine/reference/builder/) can be divided into two groups: build-time instructions and other instructions that effect on an image manifest.
 Build-time instructions do not make sense in a werf build process.
 Therefore, werf supports only following instructions:

 * `USER` to set the user and the group to use when running the image (read more [here](https://docs.docker.com/engine/reference/builder/#user)).
 * `WORKDIR` to set the working directory (read more [here](https://docs.docker.com/engine/reference/builder/#workdir)).